What is Whiplash?

 d) Doing the right physical activity to treat the injury

-Every injury is unique, and Dr. Overton will design a custom treatment program to suit your exact requirements.
+Every injury is unique, and Ryan Overton DC will design a custom treatment program to suit your exact requirements.

 The ideal treatment method for whiplash and the related muscle and joint injuries is spinal manipulation.